Print Edition - 2016-04-04 | Oped

 Apr 4, 2016-The Truth and Reconciliation Commission (TRC) has recently tabled its plan of action at the meeting of the Social Justice and Human Rights Committee of Parliament.
 The ambitious plan of the transitional justice mechanism aims to investigate conflict-era cases and submit its final report within 10 months.
 From mid-April, the commission will be filing the conflict-related complaints.
 Surya Kiran Gurung, Chairperson of the TRC, spoke to Dewan Rai and Apekshya Shah Rana about the practicality of the plan of action, the lapses in the TRC Act and the efforts of the commission to make the process of transitional justice more victim-centric.

 The plan of action that the TRC recently presented in Parliament aims to resolve all the conflict-era cases within 10 months.
-How
+Howpragmatic is this time frame?

 Yes, from mid-April we will be registering conflict related cases and we are making the announcement in the media.
 The practicality of the time frame depends entirely on the number of complaints we will receive.